-The 3rd group emerged from the “Great Awakening” with its pietistic emphasis on a “new birth.”
-Adherents were called “New Lights.”
+The third group emerged from the “Great Awakening” with its pietistic emphasis on a “new birth.”
+The “New Lights.”

 The Confession was the work of the Westminster Assembly which met from 1643-9.

-The assembly replaced the Book of Common Prayer with the Directory of Public Worship in 1645, & the 39 Articles of the Church of England were replaced by the Westminster Confession in 1646.
-The House of Commons returned the Confession with instructions to add biblical proof texts.
+It replaced the Book of Common Prayer with the Directory of Public Worship in 1645, and the 39 Articles of the Church of England were replaced by the Westminster Confession in 1646.
+The House of Commons returned the original draft of the Confession with instructions to add biblical proof texts.
 Revisions were made, and the Confession was ratified by Parliament.
-2 catechisms were added.
+Two catechisms were added.
 The Larger Catechism (designed for instructing adults) and the Shorter Catechism (a bit easier for children) were approved in 1648.